BranchManager69/dexter-api/docs/x402-integration-plan.md

 - Compliance stance per jurisdiction (e.g., MTL requirements) – tracked in `dexter-ops`.

 ## Next Steps
-- Fund a Solana fee payer wallet (devnet now, mainnet later) and drop the base58 secret into `x402-facilitator/.env`.
+- Fund a Solana fee payer wallet and drop the base58 secret into `x402-facilitator/.env`.
 - Wire the `x402` middleware skeleton in `dexter-api`, pointing at the facilitator's URL.
 - Implement the agent-side helper so MCP tools can complete the 402 → pay → retry loop automatically.